Tundav: Geography

 Tundav is 7 km away from Unjha and 32 km away from Mehsana and 98 km away from Ahmedabad (all values approximate).
 Its average elevation is 110 metres (364 feet).

 Castes

-The local castes are Patel, Parmar (Vankar), Prajapati, Brahman, Nayi, Daraji, Thakor, Panchal, Suthar, and Rabari.
+The local castes are Patel, Parmar (Vankar), Prajapati, Brahman, Nayi, Daraji, Thakor Darbar, Panchal, Suthar, and Rabari.

 Transport

 Transport is available via auto-rickshaws, government buses, eco, and also jeeps for connecting Unjha to Tundav.
 GSRTC bus serves the village.
 Its distance from Unjha is 7 km.

 Education

 From Kindergarten and 1-12 standard.
 There is two government schools primary and secondary school and there is also a private school available.

 Primary school

 In Tundav, one primary school is located in the middle of the village.
 Any children from the village are enrolled in this school and can learn up to the seventh standard.
 It is a government school.

 Secondary school

 In secondary school, there are two sections.
 The first section is for the study of kindergarten, for KG1 and KG2 students.
 The second section is used for the study of the 8th to 12th standard.